Clint Eastwood Presents a Master Class on Stewardship at Tehama

 Speaking softly, Eastwood walks forward and drops to the ground.
 Mind you, most octogenarians who drop to the ground do so involuntarily.
 Not Father Goose.
 The guy can still Marine crawl up Heartbreak Ridge.

 In a soft, soothing voice, Eastwood greets the young geese.
 He tells them how excited he is to see them and to see them growing up so beautifully.
 Mother Goose pays Eastwood no mind.
-Her two beady black eyes dart back and forth from me to Gus Schmiege, who is capturing the moment with as many picture-perfect stills as humanly possible, and Rick Ojeda, the Compass broker who has the listing on the 30 remaining homesites available at Tehama.
+Her two beady black eyes dart back and forth to Gus Schmiege, who is capturing the moment with as many stills as humanly possible, and Rick Ojeda, the Compass broker who has the listing on the 30 remaining homesites available at Tehama.

 When I step out of the Super Cart and scoot closer, Mother Goose warns me to back off with a menacing hiss.
 Eastwood plays the peacemaker.
+“Don’t worry.
+He’s not as bad as he comes across,” he says.
+She doesn’t buy it.

-The Land Report | Clint Eastwood
+Clint Eastwood

-FATHER GOOSE | Eastwood is drawn to the abundant wildlife at Tehama, including these two goslings.
+FATHER GOOSE.
+Eastwood is drawn to Tehama’s wildlife, especially these goslings.

 Turkeys are another favorite.
 We pass a flock feeding by the golf course near some blacktail deer.
 “They’re breeding right now,” Eastwood says.
 “You see a lot of big flocks.
 The females are nesting.
 The males are strutting, looking good.
 That’s all they have to do.
 Stand around and look good.”